 The Seismic Record Submission Guidelines

-- 3500 words, excluding references, figure and table captions (inclusive of Abstract, Declaration of Competing Interests, Data Availability Statement)
+- 3500 words, excluding references, figure and table captions (inclusive of Abstract, Declaration of Competing Interests, Data and Resources)

 - 5 figures and/or tables

 Articles published in TSR will be 4-6 typeset pages.

 All articles must include an Abstract of up to 200 words, a Declaration of Conflicts of Interest, and a Data and Resources Statement with links to publicly archived datasets generated during or analyzed as part of the research.
 Supplemental Material may be considered at the discretion of the Editor-in-Chief, but may not be used as a repository for content that would be included in a longer form article.
 SSA strongly advises using a data repository with link-outs from your article to any data and documents that may be useful to readers but not critical to the interpretation of the articles.
 See below for additional information on submission requirements.